Ben Turland: Career

 Turland quit Neighbours in 2021 in order to pursue new roles and work overseas.
 His decision came just months before the show was cancelled in early 2022.
 Producers chose to kill his character off, and Hendrix dies after a failed lung transplant.
 Turland described his last few weeks on set as "intense" and he was left exhausted.
 Turland briefly appears as Hendrix in the serial's then-final episode broadcast on 28 July 2022.
 After leaving Neighbours, Turland filmed the television miniseries Riptide.
 He plays Ethan Weston, whose father dies in mysterious circumstances.
 It was filmed in five weeks at the Neighbours studios, Mount Eliza and the Dandenong Ranges.
 Turland said his "troubled" character needs "validation and love" from his father, adding "I think it's a good way to tell stories, especially for young men who don't know how to process their emotions."

 Turland filmed a role in Jeremy Stanford's thriller film 13th Summer, which was shot in Hervey Bay in late 2022.
 Turland plays a "mysterious backpacker" who encounters the film's protagonists Ben (Nathan Phillips) and Vee (Hannah Levien).
 He joined the supporting cast of the Network 10/Paramount+ series Paper Dolls as Eli in March 2023.
 The drama was filmed in Sydney and follows fictional girl group Harlow, who are formed on a reality television show.
-Turland is also filming a role in Rebel Wilson's directorial debut feature The Deb.
+Turland also appears in Rebel Wilson's directorial debut feature film The Deb.
 In November 2023, the Casting Guild of Australia named Turland as one of its '12 Rising Stars of 2023'.

+Turland joined the cast of Heartbreak High as Liam for its third and final season in 2026.
+He also appears in Lincoln Younes first short film The Boys.